 The game is played with one or more decks of cards and players are wagering that their hand will beat the dealer’s hand.
-Initially, each player and the dealer receive two cards each.
+Initially, the player and the dealer each receive two cards.
 The dealer exposes one card (up card) and the unexposed card (hole card) is tucked under the exposed card.
 If a player or the dealer is dealt a Blackjack, it is an automatic winner.
-The player is paid one and a half times their bet unless the dealer also receives a Blackjack, which would result in a tie or push.
+The player blackjack is paid immediately (see table layout for odds) unless the dealer also receives a Blackjack, which would result in a tie or push.
 Players have the option of taking insurance when the dealer’s up card is an ace.
-Players may take additional cards (hits) to improve their two-card hand.
-The objective of the player is to make a hand to 21.
+Players may take additional cards (hits) to improve their two-card hand, with the objective being to get as close to 21 without going over.
 If the player’s hand exceeds a total of 21, it is an automatic loser.
-The dealer stands on totals of 17’s and above (hard and soft)
+The dealer stands on totals of hard 17 and above (some games dealer stands on soft 17).

 BLACKJACK GAMES AVAILABLE

 6 & 8-Deck Shoe Game